Sleepaway Camp III: Teenage Wasteland

-Sleepaway Camp III: Teenage Wasteland (released as Nightmare Vacation III in the United Kingdom) is a 1989 American slasher film and the third installment in the Sleepaway Camp film series.
+Sleepaway Camp III: Teenage Wasteland (Note: Onscreen title is Sleepaway Camp 3: Teenage Wasteland) (released as Nightmare Vacation III in the United Kingdom) is a 1989 American slasher film and the third installment in the Sleepaway Camp film series.
 Written by Fritz Gordon and directed by Michael A. Simpson, it stars Pamela Springsteen as Angela Baker, Tracy Griffith, Mark Oliver, and Michael J. Pollard.
 Taking place one year after the events in the previous film, it again follows the same transgender serial killer, Angela, who is targeting more teenagers at another summer camp.

 A fourth film called Sleepaway Camp IV: The Survivor was intended to be released in 1992, but production stopped after the company went bankrupt upon shooting less than forty minutes (which was followed by a DVD release of the footage and one of a cobbled together cut).
 In 2008, Return to Sleepaway Camp, a direct sequel to the original film was released.

 Plot

 One year after the events of the second film, Maria Nacastro is heading to camp.
 Suddenly, she is chased into an alleyway and run over by a garbage truck, driven by Angela Baker, who throws Maria's body into the back and compacts it.
 Angela poses as Maria in order to board the bus to Camp New Horizons, which is the same location of Camp Rolling Hills.

 After arriving, news reporter Tawny Richards asks Angela to get her some cocaine.
 Angela gives her Ajax cleaner instead, which kills Tawny when she snorts it.
 After the campers have settled in, camp counselors Herman and Lily Miranda and Officer Barney Whitmore (the father of Sean Whitmore, murdered in the previous film) split the campers into three groups.
 Angela is placed in a group with Herman, Snowboy, Peter Doyle and Jan Hernandez.

 While camping, Angela, leaving Snowboy and Peter to fish, finds Herman and Jan having sex and kills them both with a stick.
 That night, Angela sets off a firecracker in Peter's nose and burns Snowboy alive, along with the other bodies.

 The next morning, Angela travels to Lily's campsite, where Bobby Stark, Cindy Hammersmith, Riff and Arab are camping.
 Angela switches places with Arab and decapitates her with an axe.
 Lily sets the campers out on a trust building exercise where Angela, having grown tired of Cindy's whiny and bigoted behavior, attaches her to a flag pole and drops her from a high height, killing her.
 After killing Cindy and grabbing the trash bag Lily wanted her to take out, she has a flashback of the cafeteria scene from the previous film.
 After luring her outside of the kitchen, Angela buries Lily in a trash hole and runs over her head with a lawnmower.
 Angela then rips Bobby's arms off before stabbing Riff with tent spikes.